ethereus/CometInstaller/README.md

 # CometInstaller

-iOS Package Manager for RootlessJB3
+An abandoned iOS Package Manager for RootlessJB3

+All credit goes to @ChronicT https://twitter.com/Chr0nicT